1j01/98/winamp/README.md

 ### TODO

-* Window z-indexing (bring to front initially and on click - generally, when focusing - it should really be done on `focusin`, if possible)
+* Don't reset layout to center when the containing page is resized

 * Window blurring (also needed for regular windows!)